EvaMaeRey/knitrExtra/README.md

   - [Part I. Work out functionality 🚧 ✅](#part-i-work-out-functionality--)
       - [Try it out](#try-it-out)
-  - [Try it out\!
-Should return equivelantly in live session or ‘knitted’ version.](#try-it-out-should-return-equivelantly-in-live-session-or-knitted-version)
   - [Return chunk names](#return-chunk-names)
   - [Code from chunks to files](#code-from-chunks-to-files)
   - [Part II.
 Packaging and documentation 🚧